 Something flashes in the dim of the cabin and Alexander howls in agony, feeling the sharp bite of steel in his gut.
 His grip loosens and Anatoly falls to the floor again.
 A dark spot begins to form on the left side of Alexander’s brown coat.
 “You stabbed me!”
 Alexandre’s voice is no more than a whisper, his eyes seem to have lost some of their focus.

-Anatoly’s holding his hunting knife with both trembling hands, the tip dipped in blood.
-His mouth hangs open, he can barely believe what he did.
-“God forgive me…Alexandre, it was an accident, I didn’t mean…!”
+Anatoly holds a large hunting knife with trembling hands, he tightens his grip as hard as he can until it hurts.
+The tip is dipped in blood.
+“God forgive me…” His mouth hangs open, he can barely believe what he did.
+“Alexandre, it was an accident, I didn’t mean…!”

-Roaring in fury, Alexandre jumped at his throat, bloodlust filled his eyes.
-Before the young man could even react, he was pinned down to the ground by the neck with one hand, while another smacked the knife away from it.
-He could feel Alexandre’s vice-grip, like a snare from which he caught rabbits.
-Anatoly couldn’t breathe and though at first he was panicking, kicking and flailing trying to escape, he soon moved less, and less, until he did not move anymore.
+With a bellow, Alexandre jumps at Anatoly, before the young man can even react, he is pinned down to the ground by the neck with one hand, while another smacks the knife away.
+He can feel Alexandre’s grip, unyielding, like one of Anatoly’s snares for catching rabbits.
+Anatoly can’t breathe, he panics, at first kicking and flailing trying not to escape, but to breathe.
+Soon he starts to move less, and less.
+Then he stops moving altogether.